crispinalan/tikicalendar/README.md

 ## Talking

-Tiki Calendar was not intented to be a talking calendar but I have added some speech capability using Flite which is a free lightweight speech synthesizer.
+Tiki Calendar has some some speech capability.
+It uses Flite which is a free lightweight speech synthesizer.
 You need to install Flite to enable talking.

 ```
 sudo apt install flite